Electrical & Bus Bar

 • Which are the most common coatings for the electrical industry?

 Plastisol is a popular dip coating for electrical equipment and tools used in electrical work, standing up to the challenges of protection in harsh environments.
-Epoxy, vinyl, polyolefin, Halar™ and nylon are also commonly used for electrical applications, applied by fluidized bed or electrostatic spray
+Epoxy, vinyl, polyolefin, Halar™ and nylon are also commonly used for electrical applications, applied by fluidized bed or electrostatic spray.

 • How do plastic coatings improve safety for the electrical industry?